 This top rated HEPA air purifier for allergies also has an Air Changes Per Hour (ACH) rating of 5X.
-This means it can clean the air five times per hour in a room up to 465 square feet (roughly 21′ x 22′).
+This means it can clean the air five times per hour in a room up to 465 square feet (around a 21′ x 22′ size room).
 That’s exactly what you want out of the best allergy air purifier for large rooms in your home.

 At an extremely affordable price (compared to most other options) this is the best allergen air purifier you can get.

 Consider the Honeywell HPA200 to be the little brother to our #1 recommendation.

 It’s practically identical to the HPA300 listed above but is made for someone who doesn’t need to purify a large space (i.e. bedroom, home office, or spare room).

 It boasts a 200 CADR rating and can handle a room size up to 310 square feet (roughly a 17′ x 18′ space).

 For around $65 cheaper, this is a great buy for anyone who wants the best HEPA filter air purifier without spending a lot of money.